Jorge Soler Player Props: Marlins vs. Royals

-After going 0-for-1 in his most recent game, Jorge Soler and the Miami Marlins face the Kansas City Royals (who will hand the ball to Carlos Hernandez) at 6:40 PM ET on Monday.
+The Miami Marlins, including Jorge Soler (batting .216 in his past 10 games, with a double, three home runs, five walks and six RBI), battle starting pitcher Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Athletics.
+In his last game he had a hitless performance (0-for-1) against the Athletics.

 Jorge Soler Game Info & Props vs. the Royals